 Easy, easy, easy…

-The good news is plugins like WPML or Qtranslate can be a major relief in handling the translation process of a website that is powered by our beloved Wordpress.
+The good news is plugins like WPML or Qtranslate can be a major relief in handling the translation process of a website that is powered by our beloved WordPress.
 What is what, you say?
-Let me explain in the easiest possible way: WPML is an user interface of Translation Management System.
+Let me explain in the easiest possible way: WPML is a user interface of Translation Management System.

 The XLIFF format (Localization Interchange File Format) to be exact, is an XML-based format created to facilitate interoperability between different localization and translation tools.
 Cool, no?
 It is basically an ideal format for assisted translation tools.

 Now the important part- what’s IN there?
 So, the XLIFF files contain the entire content marked for translation, which also includes the title, body and even any custom field that are enabled for translation.

 To use the XLIFF translation interface, you need to have WPML’s Translation Management module activated.
 With the XLIFF module, you will be able to send XLIFF files as email attachments from the Translation Dashboard and when translations are complete, you can easily upload them.

 Just look at this to imagine the process: